 - China Scholarship Council funds students from China.

-The Alternative Guide to Postgraduate Funding is an external resource from 'GradFunding' which provides a database of alternative funding opportunities (for example, from charities and trusts) and advice about how to apply for them.
-The University has subscribed to the Guide, which can be accessed free of charge.
-Current Oxford students and staff can use their University email address to register for access to the Guide.
+Alternative Guide to Postgraduate Funding .
+The University has subscribed to this Guide, which can be accessed free of charge.
 Applicants who do not yet have a University email account should submit their details via this online request form in order to receive the Alternative Guide pin, which they can then use to register for the Guide.

 UK MASTER'S LOANS